miku/gh-repos/README.md

 # gh-repos

 Clone or fetch all repos; an afternoon hack.
+Uses a GitHub [token](https://github.com/settings/tokens) stored in `GITHUB_TOKEN` environment variable.

 ## Install